stennety/mywebsite/_posts/2022-11-01-anatomy-of-test-automation-2nd-edition.md

 ### Problem solving

 You likely have some kind of motivation for introducing test automation.
-Take some time to make your
+Take some time to make your desired outcomes explicit, and figure out how you might measure your success.

+Maybe you are hoping to release faster? or you might be interested in providing faster feedback for problems that are normally caught late, or not caught at all!

 ### Risks and choosing what to test